rghinnaa-edts/Poinku_DS/Poinku-DS/Documentation/Ribbon.md

 * * *

-For further customization or to extend this component, you can ask UX Engineer or Inherit the `Ribbon` and override its methods or add additional functionality as required.
+For further customization or to extend this component, you can ask UX Engineer or Inherit the `Ribbon` and override its methods or add additional functionality as requi